SE 317: Operating Systems מערכות הפעלה

 There will be six assignments during the course of the semester, three with programming and three with interactive labs.

-Each project can be done alone or in groups of two (2) students.
+Programming assignments can be done alone or in groups of two (2) students.
+Theory assignments must be done singly.

 Assignments are on Moodle.
 More details of assignments will be given during the course of the semester.